cancamilo/weaviate-challenge/README.md

 ## Generating the Data

-You can either generate the data yourself by running the [backfill.py script](/backfill.py):
+You can use the provided csv file [data/articles.csv](/data/articles.csv).
+Alternatively, you can generate the data yourself by running the [backfill.py script](/backfill.py):

 ```
 poetry run python backfill.py
 ```

-This script will save a the [data/articles.csv](/data/articles.csv) file replacing the existing one.
+This script will save a new csv file replacing the existing one.

 ## Loading data to weaviate